-The street of Leeds will come alive on Sunday May 8th when thousands of runners step out for the Plusnet Leeds Half Marathon.
+The street of Leeds will be a riot of colour on Sunday 14th May when thousands of runners step out for the Plusnet Leeds Half Marathon.

-It will be the 31th running of the ever-popular event which last year raised an estimated £300,000 for charity.
+It will be the 32nd running of the popular event which raisea hundreds of thousands of pounds for charity.

 The race organisers, Jane Tomlinson’s Run For All, are now advising runners, spectators, residents and visitors that a number of the city’s roads will be closed or have access restricted to ensure the safety of all those taking part.

-Closures will begin from 4am on May 8th and will affect roads around the 13.1 mile course.
+Closures will begin from 4am and will affect roads around the 13.1 mile course.
 Routes will reopen on a rolling timetable as soon as it is safe to do so.
 Some parking suspensions will be in place from Saturday 13th.

 The race starts at 9.30am in The Headrow and the course takes the field out of the city centre, along Meanwood Road, Stonegate Road, a section of the Ring Road, down Butcher Hill and Hawksworth Road, along Abbey Road and Kirkstall Road and back into the city centre to finish in Cookridge Street alongside Millennium Square.